 EEG Technician Certification and Certificate Program Information

-Students enrolled in an EEG technologist certificate program learn about the fundamentals of neuroscience and the specific diseases that can attack the nervous system.
+Students enrolled in an EEG technician certificate program learn about the fundamentals of neuroscience and specific diseases that can attack the nervous system.
 They also learn about the various instruments, technology and equipment that can be used to diagnose neurological disorders.
-A number of courses cover the technologies and procedures behind an EEG technologist's daily routine.
-Some specific courses include:
+A number of courses cover the technologies and procedures behind an EEG technician's daily routine, such as EEG recording and instrumentation.
+Specific courses might include:

 - Introduction to neuroscience